adin11/Mumbai-Property-Price-Estimator/README.md

 5. Feature engineering, especially `price_per_sqft` and target encoding for `location`, significantly boosted model accuracy and reduced margin of error.
 6. After feature engineering and fine-tuning, XGBoost achieved **99% R² score** and **1% error margin**, making it ideal for real-time price prediction.

-## 📊 Data Source
-- Data scraped from [MagicBricks](https://www.magicbricks.com/) using Scrapy via MagicBricks Backend Api.
-- Stored in SQLite3 database for easy access and analysis.

 ## Technical Details

-- **Data Scraping & Storage:** Scrapy used to pull data from MagicBricks’ backend API.
+- `**Data Scraping & Storage:**` Scrapy used to pull data from MagicBricks’ backend API.
 Structured it into a SQLite database.
 Established connection with the database using sqlite3 library.
-- **Data Cleaning and Transformations:**  Imputed Null Values , dropped some null values from different columns also fixed column datatypes and converted transfromed column values.
+- `**Data Cleaning and Transformations:**`  Imputed Null Values , dropped some null values from different columns also fixed column datatypes and converted transfromed column values.
-- **Outlier Handling:** Plotted Box plots for Visualizing Outliers, Handled outliers in different numeric column based on domain knowledge.
+- `**Outlier Handling:**` Plotted Box plots for Visualizing Outliers, Handled outliers in different numeric column based on domain knowledge.
-- **Univariate & Bivariate Analysis:** Used histograms, scatterplots, and countplots to explore distributions and variable relationships.
+- `**Univariate & Bivariate Analysis:**` Used histograms, scatterplots, and countplots to explore distributions and variable relationships.
 - **Correlation Analysis:**
   - Pearson correlation heatmap for numerical features.
   - ANOVA F-test for evaluating categorical feature importance.